Jython1415/csds391-pa2/README.md

     Still WIP as of 04-15-2023.
 I am also consulting [Rohan's work](https://github.com/Rohan-s18/Artificial_Intelligence/tree/main/AI-based%20implementations/Iris%20classification) as reference material.

 5. Outline the class that will do k-means clustering

+    I added a basic outline with the objective function, and cluster updates.
+The class still doesn't have a stopping mechanism except for the maxIter parameter, but I'm going to move ahead with visualization so that I can see where my code is at.

+6. Add visualization of k-means